alkrauskopf/learn_command_line_exercise/Chapter 10/Readme.md

 I did the following from "Chapter 10/temp" directory as shown below:

-- Listed temp to show '.bash_profile' doesn't exist.
+a) Listed temp to show '.bash_profile' doesn't exist.

-- Copied .bash_profile into current directory
+b) Copied .bash_profile into current directory

-- Listed temp to show that .bash_profile now exists.
+c) Listed temp to show that .bash_profile now exists.

     Allens-MacBook-Pro:temp allenkrauskopf$ ls -a